 Trends and Latest Developments

 The importance of significant figures remains a constant in scientific and engineering fields.
-However, with the rise of computational tools and big data, there's an increasing awareness of how these rules apply in the digital age.
+On the flip side, with the rise of computational tools and big data, there's an increasing awareness of how these rules apply in the digital age.
 Software and programming languages often carry out calculations with high precision, but it's still up to the user to interpret the results and report them with the appropriate number of significant figures.
 Failing to do so can lead to misleading conclusions or even errors in decision-making.

 Tips and Expert Advice